Touch down in England, home to some of Europe’s oldest and most famous architectural marvels!

 - Windsor Castle grounds, pristinely-manicured gardens perfect for picnics, and a castle moat where you can rent a romantic paddle boat.

-There are many Windsor tours available, which a Flight Centre Expert Traveller can arrange for you.
-If you wish to travel independently, Windsor Castle hours are daily from 10 am to 6:15 pm; November to February they are open 10 am to 5:15 pm.
+There are many Windsor tours available, which a Flight Centre Travel Expert can arrange for you.
+If you wish to travel independently, Windsor Castle hours are daily from 10 am to 5:15 pm March – October and 10 am to 4:15 December to February.

 We also recommend you tour the charming town of Windsor itself, perhaps for a pub pint or a leisurely stroll to purchase some Royal souvenirs.